menacit/practical_cryptography_course/01-history_and_basics.md

 ### Neat things about the written word
 Allows preservation of complex information.

-Enables conversions and relaying of detailed information/instructions over vast distances.
+Enables relaying of detailed instructions over vast distances and between multiple parties.

 _(Kinda necessary for ruling an empire)_